Published on

 Pros:

-• A large variety of satellite maps.
+• A large variety of satellite maps for viewing your property.

-• High accuracy of GPS positioning.
+• High accuracy of GPS positioning for finding your exact location.

 • Convenient viewing of maps on almost any mobile devices.